axr/website-data/README.md

 ## A few things to remember when using this repository
 - All the commit messages MUST be in present tense
 - The line length limit is 80 characters.
-This rule can be ignored on lines that contain long links or code blocks.
+This rule can be ignored on lines that contain long links[1] or code blocks.
+The line length limit does not apply to JSON files.
 - All the files end with ONE blank line

+[1] Long links and images can ignore the line length limit only if they are the very last thing on the line.

 ## Pre-commit hook
 If you want to be sure that you're a good person and never commit broken data,